postmanlabs/labs-docs/CONTRIBUTING.md

 If you run into issues when running the Learning Center locally, try the following:

 1. Check the Node.js version (`node -v`) to ensure you are now using `v14.15.0`.
 If not, enter `nvm use v14.15.0`.
-1. Enter `rm -rf node_modules; npm i` to remove all old packages and perform a fresh install.
+1. Enter `rm -rf node_modules; npm i` to remove all existing packages and perform a fresh install.
 1. Enter `gatsby clean` to clear the cache.

 We have found this to clear the bulk of local development issues.
 If you still have issues running the Learning Center locally, feel free to [open an issue](https://github.com/postmanlabs/postman-docs/issues).